sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_Specification.md

 commands/

-contains the commands that make up the bundle.rb files within this directory will be loaded at startup, so you should keep it as minimal as possible to keep things fast.
+Contains the commands that make up the bundle.rb files within this directory will be loaded at startup, so you should keep it as minimal as possible to keep things fast.

 lib/

-contains Ruby code that is on the load path when executing commands within your bundle.
-Put code here you wish to invoke from within your commands, but which you do not necessarily want loaded at startup.
+It contains Ruby code that is on the load path when executing commands within your bundle.
+Put code here you wish to invoke from within your commands, but which you do not necessarily want to be loaded at startup.

 snippets/

-contains the snippets that make up the bundle.rb files within this directory will be loaded at startup, so you should keep it as minimal as possible to keep things fast.
+Contains the snippets that make up the bundle.rb files within this directory will be loaded at startup, so you should keep it as minimal as possible to keep things fast.

 templates/

-contains projects templates used by the "New Project Wizard" when creating a new project in Studio
+It contains project templates used by the "New Project Wizard" when creating a new project in Studio.

 By convention, there are several other files and directories found in most bundles: